maruel/are_you_there_hass/README.md

-# Chrome Extension to report desktop lock state to Home Assistant
+# Are you there?
+Hass

+**TL;DR:** Turn on the lights when you unlock your desktop/laptop.

-Reports to Home Assistant when your laptop/workstation user session is active, locked or idle.
+_Are you there?
+Hass_ is a Chrome extension that reports to [Home Assistant](https://home-assistant.io) when your desktop/laptop user session is active, locked or idle.
 While it works on any OS, it is particularly useful for ChromeOS.

-You can then automate turning on or off the lights when you unlock/lock your workstation, or [automate your chair](https://github.com/maruel/emperor-esp8266).
+Home Assistant can then be automated when you unlock/lock your desktop/laptop to turn on/off the lights, or in the extreme case [automate your chair](https://github.com/maruel/emperor-esp8266).

 ## Setup